ieee-ceda-datc/OpenROAD-Research/README.md

 # OpenROAD-Research

-OpenROAD-Research is originate from [the OpenROAD Project](https://theopenroadproject.org/) and serves as a platform for developing and sharing next-generation physical design engines.
+OpenROAD-Research originates from [the OpenROAD Project](https://theopenroadproject.org/) and serves as a platform for developing and sharing next-generation physical design engines.
 It is designed to act as an open and collaborative innovation sandbox, complementing the production-quality [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD) and [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) repositories.

 ## Missions